-Prescott hillclimb is like a full racecourse in miniature – it is reminiscent of a slot-car kit, which is not to belittle it in any way, but to simply explain the scale of it.
+Prescott Hillclimb is like a full racecourse in miniature – it is reminiscent of a slot-car kit, which is not to belittle it in any way, but to simply explain its scale.
 It is also the home of the Bugatti Trust, which also features a permanent exhibition.
 Heritage is taken very seriously here, to a beautifully obsessive degree.
-If you want to know about a detail of a bolt from a panel on a particular model – no, not a model, but one single car from that model's production – then the chances are that you will find it here.
+If you want to know about a detail of a bolt from a panel on a particular model – no, not a model, but one single car from that model’s production – then the chances are that you will find it here.
 The history of every car produced by Bugatti can be found here in the form of documents and photographs bound in albums and on the shelves there are many of them.
-They will proliferate, because the story is never complete – there is always something else to be discovered and to be added to the picture, if you are determined enough to go go ever more deeply into the detail of each car's fabric.
+They will proliferate because the story is never complete – there is always something else to be discovered and to be added to the picture if you are determined enough to go ever more deeply into the detail of each car’s fabric.

-Two or three smallish rooms make up the exhibition,within which are three ravishing examples of pristine vehicles on loan from eminent collectors.
+Two or three smallish rooms make up the exhibition, within which are three ravishing examples of pristine vehicles on loan from eminent collectors.
 Each of them is as if they were for sale in a showroom in the year of their manufacture.
-No plastic – everything is steel and aluminium and leather.
-Everything simple and direct, in bold but rich painterly colours.
-These are cars to be stroked and caressed, as if they were family pets.
+No plastic – everything is steel aluminum and leather.
+Everything is simple and direct, in bold but rich painterly colors.
+These are cars to be stroked and caressed as if they were family pets.
 To gaze upon these creatures is an undeniably nostalgic experience.